JacquiGreenland/CubeMate/Documentation/CubeMate_PCB_README.md

 ### Socketing

 Socketing the drivers is strongly recommended.
 The PCB can accept directly soldered modules, but sockets make a failed or damaged driver much easier to replace.
+Standard pin header sockets are the simplest but I like the cut down the legs on the components and use IC sockets for a much lower profile.

 The same approach is recommended for the ESP32-S3 Zero.